Updated: Mar 16

 The last of the yamas is aprigraha: non-grasping or letting go.
-There are so many ways to approach this yama, one of which is letting go of our judgments about others-something not easily done given our brains' desire to categorize things.
+One way to approach this yama is to think of letting go of our judgments about others-something not easily done given our brains' desire to categorize things.

 Our brains want to make things simple and keep us safe.
 They take information, look for patterns, make inferences, lock in information and make certain things automatic.
 This is a very useful thing in many ways.
 It means that every time we get in our car is not like the first time.
 We don’t have to think: “First I click in the belt.
 Then I turn the key.
 Then I check my mirror”, etc. We are on a kind of autopilot.
 We drive and make split-second decisions without needing to dwell on each step.